 In Matecat, each private TM is identified by a unique alphanumeric value called private TM Key.
 It is the only value you need in order to associate your TM(s) with your project.
 It works like a password to access your private TM in the Matecat Translation Memory engine.

 If you save your translations in the private TM, they will be stored in your private translation memory only and you alone have exclusive use of and access to your contributions to that private TM.

-If you save your translations in the public TM, they can be viewed as suggestions by all Matecat users.
-It would represent a human contribution to a public TM and would help other Matecat users during their translation jobs in Matecat.
+If you save your translations in the public TM, all Matecat users can view them as suggestions.
+It would represent a human contribution to a public TM and help other Matecat users during their translation jobs in Matecat.

 These are private TMs that another user added to the project and chose to share with you.
-Only the owner of those TMs can decide whether to add them to a project or to make them available to you in Lookup and/or Update mode.
+Only the owner of those TMs can decide whether to add them to a project or make them available to you.